How to Make a Gingerbread Figure with SVG

 Rounded rectangles

-Also, note the rx property at the rectangle defining the mouth.
-This will make the edges rounded.
+Now, let’s add the mouth of the figure.
+We use another rectangle for it.
+Note the rx property at its definition.
+This will make the edges of the rectangle rounded.
 It is similar to the border-radius property for regular HTML elements.

 -100, -100